-Also known as the "Troop of Light Dragoons", the 1st Company Governor's Horse Guard is the longest continuously mounted cavalry unit in the United States.
-The Guard was formed from Hartford, Connecticut men who were veterans of the Revolutionary War.
-Their duties were to serve as an honor guard for the Governor, and as a ceremonial escort for prominent visitors to the Connecticut capital.
-They took the place of state National Guard when they were called to arms in times of war.
-Today, they are mainly used in ceremony.
-The 1st Company Governor’s Horse Guard celebrated in bicentennial in 1988.
+Established in 1788 and also known as the "Troop of Light Dragoons," the 1st Company Governor's Horse Guard is the longest continuously mounted cavalry unit in the United States.
+The Guard was formed by men from Hartford who were veterans of the Revolutionary War, and they served as an honor guard for the governor and as a ceremonial escort for prominent visitors to the Connecticut capital.
+The unit also filled ceremonial roles for the National Guard when those units were deployed.

 Backstory and Context

 The Troop of Light Dragoons, originally named the Governor’s Independent Volunteer Troop of Horse Guards, was formed by veterans of the Revolutionary War as a mounted honor guard for the governor of Connecticut.
-It was modeled after England's Royal Regiment of Horse Guards.
-The General Assembly of the State of Connecticut chartered the Light Dragoons on May 29, 1788 and the first commander was Captain John Caldwell.
+The unit was modeled after England's Royal Regiment of Horse Guards.
+The General Assembly of the State of Connecticut chartered the Light Dragoons on May 29, 1788, and the first commander was Captain John Caldwell.